 From the Chopping Block to the Cutting Board

-One of the most fertile fields this purslane parable invites me to explore isn’t necessarily what’s outside of me, happening in the alley for example, but what’s right here inside of me.
-In the inner field I encounter a whole host of qualities, some of which I like and some I don’t, and the ones I don’t I often try to reject or resist (futilely, I might add, since, just like weeds, they never really go away).
+One of the most fertile fields this purslane parable invites me to explore isn’t necessarily what’s outside of me, but what’s right here inside of me.
+In the inner field I encounter a whole host of qualities, some of which I like and some I don’t, and the ones I don’t I often try to reject or resist.

 And here’s the crazy thing: oftentimes it’s the very act of resisting them that causes them to thrive.
 My brother-in-law, Tim, recently told me that if you try to pull a thistle out by the roots, not only will you not succeed in getting all the roots, but you’ll trigger the thistle’s growth response and you’ll end up with more of them than you had before.

-You might also think of it as digestion.
 It’s the difference between trying to use the chopping block and the cutting board.
 The things we put on the chopping block are things we want to get rid of.
-The things we put on the cutting board are things we intend to take in, welcome, metabolize, absorb into the whole of us, knowing that it will make us stronger.
+The things we put on the cutting board are things we intend to take in, welcome, metabolize, absorb, knowing it will make us whole.